satyaki95/Wow-labz/README.md

 Click a card and open a modal
 ## `Modal`
 i have use 2 button
-1 Watch Trailer - redirect to trailer on youtube,
-2 Add Favourite - add on another section Favourite(use local storage)
+ `Watch Trailer` - redirect to trailer on youtube, `Add Favourite` - add on another section Favourite(use local storage)